emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ## Drawbacks

-We could just deprecate without removing `this` fallback and partials, and let implicit globals and dynamic resolution co-exists with template imports (the primary consumer of the proposed strict mode).
+We could just deprecate without removing `this` fallback and partials, and let implicit globals and dynamic resolution co-exist with template imports (the primary consumer of the proposed strict mode).
 However, this will create a very confusing compromise and users will not get most of the benefits of having template imports in the first place.
 We will also lose out on the opportunity